jarvist/Julia-Phonons/README.md

 ## Features

-* 'Animated' .xyz files, with or without supercell expansion.
+- [x] 'Animated' .xyz files, with or without supercell expansion.
   * ((I recommend `Pymol` to visualise, with `set grid_mode,1` and  `show spheres` ))
-* Decomposition to individual atoms, norm of Energy or Displacement weighted phonon eigenvectors
+- [x] Decomposition to individual atoms, norm of Energy or Displacement weighted phonon eigenvectors
-* Decomposition to atom type, for generating %fractional contribution of structure to phonon modes
+- [x] Decomposition to atom type, for generating %fractional contribution of structure to phonon modes
-* Inverse Participation Ratio (IPR) of the mode by Energy and Displacement, as a localisation metric.
+- [x] Inverse Participation Ratio (IPR) of the mode by Energy and Displacement, as a localisation metric.
+- [x] 'Conflation' animation of multiple modes, with the relative harmonies being displayed
+- [x] Generates a synchronised audio-track 'warble' for the relative harmonies of the conflation: https://www.youtube.com/watch?v=7UoPgFJcRoI

 ## Future plans

-* Symmetry / mode analysis
+- [ ] Symmetry / mode analysis
-* Maybe with these exciting new 'distortion antisymmetry' ideas: http://dx.doi.org/10.1038/ncomms9818
+- [ ] Maybe with these exciting new 'distortion antisymmetry' ideas: http://dx.doi.org/10.1038/ncomms9818